 Seasonal Considerations and Maintenance

-Pool capacity and water levels can be affected by seasonal changes and maintenance activities.
+Pool capacity and water levels can be affected by seasonal changes and specific maintenance activities.
 Here is what you should consider:

 Winterizing the Pool